Income (part 1)

 3. Adults with no eligible dependent child with net countable income at or below 133 percent FPL as described in WAC 182-505-0250 and 182-507-0110.

-4. Pregnant people whose net countable income, based on a household size that includes any unborn children, is below 193 percent FPL at the time of application, as described in WAC 182-505-0115.
+4. Pregnant people whose net countable income, based on a household size that includes any unborn children, is equal to or below 210 percent FPL at the time of application, as described in WAC 182-505-0115.

-5. People within the 12-month postpartum period beginning the month after the pregnancy ends whose net countable income is below 193 percent FPL at the time of application, as described in WAC 182-505-0115
+5. People within the 12-month postpartum period beginning the month after the pregnancy ends whose net countable income is equal to or below 210 percent FPL at the time of application, as described in WAC 182-505-0115.

-7. Children age 18 or younger in households with net countable income that is between 210 percent and 312 percent FPL, as described in WAC 182-505-0215.
+7. Children age 18 or younger in households with net countable income that is greater than 210 percent but equal to or below 312 percent FPL, as described in WAC 182-505-0215.
 Children who are eligible under this section are subject to premiums as described in WAC 182-505-0225.

 2. Household size for a person who is subject to MAGI income methodologies is determined according to WAC 182-506-0010.